jfalcou/eve/README.md

 ## Current status - Advanced BETA

 EVE is considered in **advanced beta**: it's usable, has an almost complete feature sets for a sensible amount of instructions sets but it's possible some values or performances issues may be possible.
-Don't hesitate to report any funky code-gen or bad optimisations so we can deliver the best performance around.
+Don't hesitate to report any funky code-gen or bad optimizations so we can deliver the best performance around.

 ### Main remaining works:

 - [ ] Complete optimized implementations of multi-register shuffles
-- [ ] Reduction (sum, etc) operations
+- [ ] Reduction (sum, prod, etc) operations
 - [ ] Fix potential performance or codegen issues
 - [ ] Implement algorithms à la std over SIMD-izable ranges
 - [ ] Complete the documentations with bite-size tutorials

-### Current roaster of suypported Instructions Sets
+### Current roaster of supported Instructions Sets

  - **Intel**
    - SSE2, SSSE3, SSE3, SSE4.1, SSE4.2
    - AVX, AVX2, FMA4
  - **AMD**
-   - SSE4a
    - XOP, FMA3
  - **PowerPC**
    - VMX